-Prune belly syndrome is an uncommon birth defect occurring in about one in 30,000
+Prune belly syndrome is an uncommon birth defect occurring in about 1 in 30,000 to

-can reverse flow and cause an expanded bladder.
+of the body.
+If there is a blockage, urine can reverse flow and cause an expanded

-The cause of prune belly syndrome is unknown; however, some cases have been reported
+The cause of prune belly syndrome is unknown.
+But, some cases have been reported in

 What are the symptoms of prune belly syndrome?

 The syndrome may be mild to severe.
-The following are the most common symptoms of
+These are the most common symptoms of prune belly

-The abdomen may have a wrinkly appearance with multiple folds of skin.
+The abdomen may look wrinkly with multiple folds of skin.